MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: MICE - Minimal Interaction Cross Encoder

-Building on insights from \Cref{sec:masking}, we propose a novel, streamlined ranker architecture we call MICE (\textbf{M}inimal \textbf{I}nteraction \textbf{C}ross-\textbf{E}ncoder).
-We design MICE as a late-interaction-like architecture, thus more efficient than traditional cross-encoders, and study its effectiveness to answer \Cref{rq:NewArchi}.
-By discarding superfluous interactions, we show that MICE becomes significantly lighter than standard cross-encoders while maintaining competitive re-ranking performance.
+Building on the insights from \Cref{sec:masking}, we propose a novel, streamlined late-interaction style ranker architecture we call MICE (\textbf{M}inimal \textbf{I}nteraction \textbf{C}ross-\textbf{E}ncoder).
+By discarding superfluous interactions, we show that MICE becomes up to 2.5$\times$ more efficient than standard cross-encoders, while maintaining competitive re-ranking performance (\Cref{rq:NewArchi}).